-Your doctor or sexual health nurse can discuss with you the best way to inform contacts.
+Your doctor or sexual health nurse can discuss with you the best way to inform partners/people you've had sexual contact with.
 If you have any difficulties in contacting sexual partners, your health care provider or a sexual health clinic may be able to assist.

 Depending on your circumstances, these timeframes may be longer.
 If so, your health care provider will advise you.

 Decide how to tell your sexual partners